coastal-science/coastal-science.github.io/content/blog/TC_project_2024.md

 banner: "img/TC_post/thumbnail_IMG_8583.png"
 banner_align: wrap-left # options: 'wrap-left', 'wrap-right' or remove for none
-banner_style:
-# description: "This tutorial will show you how to create a simple theme in Hugo.
-I assume that you are familiar with HTML, the bash command line, and that you are comfortable using Markdown to format content."
 authors:
   - Ruth Joy
   - Olivia Murphy

-ffacebook_author: CoastalScience
-facebook_site:
-banner_alt:

-twitter_author: CoastalScience
-twitter_site:

-summary:  # If blank, it this is populated from the first 100 characters from the post
+summary:  # If blank, it is populated with the first 100 characters from the post
 ---

 There will be a new area added to the management measures put in place to help recover the endangered Southern Resident killer whales (SRKW) for the 2024 season.
 You can find a detailed overview of these measures [here](https://www.pac.dfo-mpo.gc.ca/fm-gp/mammals-mammiferes/whales-baleines/srkw-measures-mesures-ers-eng.html)